-Volunteering opportunities Increase the number and quality of volunteering Opportunities Create an extra resource in providing information.
-The volunteers are often local people with an extensive knowledge of the area Volunteers not needed on a regular basis, in- house training is key so there is little time to achieve this Loss of volunteers Constantly looking at ways to improve the centre Re-development of centre.
-Introduce social history to enhance the customer experience and look at future sustainability Time constraints Funding not available.
-Unlocking Warwick not available to provide valuable research
+Volunteering Incentivise buying tickets in the VIC through promotion of tourist events or offers Increase the number and Volunteers not needed Loss of volunteers opportunities quality of volunteering on a regular basis, in- LOSS OF VOIGHTEETS Opportunities house training is key so there is little time to Create an extra resource in providing information.
+The volunteers are often local people with an extensive knowledge of the area achieve this Constantly looking at Re-development of centre.
+Time constraints Funding not available. ways to improve the Introduce social history to Unlocking Warwick not centre enhance the customer available to provide experience and look at valuable research future sustainability

 The SWOT analysis highlights a number of strengths of Warwick Visitor Information Centre, notably the quality of the information on offer to visitors and the establishment of the website.
 However, as part of the business plan period Warwick Town Council is seeking to address a number of the issues identified by providing training and assistance on social media networks.
-The information within social media and online will include information of what's on in Warwick, but also will work with #Buyin2Warwick and local businesses to help promote shops within Warwick.
+The information within social media and online will include information of what's on in Warwick, but also will work with #Buyin2Warwick via the Chamber of Trade, and local businesses to help promote shops within Warwick.

-In addition, the continuation and development of the Town Ambassador project seeks to provide additional support during the busy months which, from feedback has been very well received and beneficial to local attractions and businesses within Warwick.
+In addition, the continuation and growth of the Town Ambassador project seeks to provide additional support during the busy months which, from feedback has been very well received and beneficial to local attractions and businesses within Warwick, particularly this year as the town has continued to recover and thrive following the pandemic.

-There is also an identified weakness in the form of the size of the team and the limited capacity for additional projects and initiatives to be operated and ran from Warwick Visitor Information Centre.
+There is also an identified weakness in the form of the size of the team and the limited capacity for additional projects and initiatives to be operated and run from Warwick Visitor Information Centre.
 In addition, there are considered to be a number of threats to the current operation including the further reduction of footfall as a result of tourism facilities online.
 Internally there are also threats with regards sickness and absences which may result in increased wages and accrued leave by colleagues.
-In addition, reviews to ticket sales commission from partners such as Warwick Castle is also a threat to the income of the WVIC which would leave potentially a significant funding gap.
+In addition, reviews to ticket sales commission from partners such as Warwick Castle is also a threat to the income of the VIC which would leave potentially a significant funding gap.
 However, within the plan period, the development of the offering and rationalising of the service seeks to mitigate the funding gap, therefore ensuring sustainability of the service into the future.